warbe-maker/warbe-maker.github.io/_posts/2020-11-17-Common-VBA-Error-Handler.markdown

 ## Common services of the Error Handler
 The main services are provided by the _ErrMsg_ function of the mErH_ module which
-- displays an structured error message with
+- displays a well structured error message with
   - **[the type of the error](#the-type-of-the-error)**,
   - the description of the error,
   - **[the error source](#the-error-source)**,